 - ECMT5001 Principles of Econometrics

-Please Note: Foundational (core) units cannot be counted towards specialisations.
+Please note: Foundation units of study cannot be counted towards specialisations.

 Core Units (for both the 24 month and the 18 month MEc)